marmelab/coPostgresQuery/README.md

 insertOne({ table, fields, returnFields })(db)(entity)
 ```

-allow to create a query to insert one given entity.
+Returns a query to insert one given entity.

 #### Configuration